codatio/codat-docs/docs/sfc/build-with-sync-for-commerce/customizing-the-sync-configuration-flow.md

 }
 ```

 In the request above, the `commerceKey` is the Codat platform key of the selected commerce platform.
-You can find a list of keys for the supported platforms in the [Accounting platform selection](/sync-platform-selection) section.
+You can find a list of keys for the supported platforms on the [Platform selection flow](/sfc/build-with-sync-for-commerce/sync-platform-selection) page.
 To find the `account-key`, consult the tables below.
 Note that fields marked with an '\*' cannot be removed.

 #### Sales feature categories